KabeerH/KabeerH/README.md

 ---

-3nd Year Student @ Seneca Polytechnic College | Pursuing A 4 year degree in Bachelor of Technology (Software Development)
+3nd Year Student @ Seneca Polytechnic College | Pursuing A 4 year degree in Bachelor of Technology (Software Development - BSD)

 ## 🧐 About